5 Project Management Skills to Advance Your Career

 Project management is a Swiss Army knife kind of career.
 To be successful, you need certain project management skills and you need them at the ready—everything from technical, business and management competencies to soft skills, such as creating and maintaining strong relationships.

 Project managers need the knowledge, the experience and even the personality traits to do not one job, but several—and simultaneously.
-With the help of their team, they mold an idea from its inception and through its planning, execution and completion.
+With the help of their team, they mold an idea from its inception and through its planning, scheduling, execution and completion.

 As the point person, the project manager gets to celebrate every success, but also must answer for—and take lessons from—any failures.
 So, how to increase those successes and learn from the failures?
 We’ve boiled it down to five essential project management skills every manager needs: